Opinion formation in time-varying social networks: The case of the naming game: Introduction

 The rest of the paper is organized as follows.
-Section 2 is devoted for the discussion of the state of the art.
-In Section 3, we describe the datasets on which we investigate the Naming Game dynamics in a time-varying social scenario.
-Section 4 provides the elaborate model description.
-In Section 5, we present the results and provide explanations for our findings.
-Finally, conclusions are drawn in section 6.
+In Section 2, we describe the datasets on which we investigate the naming game dynamics in a time-varying social scenario.
+Section 3 provides the elaborate model description.
+In Section 4, we present the results and provide explanations for our findings.
+Finally, conclusions are drawn in section 5.